-^{}The first number is actual files.
+\The first number is actual files.
 The second number in parentheses represents the number of separate requests for investigation involved in the files.

-The formal complaints filed, and those pending from 2005, in the attorney discipline area resulted in 24 trials (17 attorney discipline, 4 attorney reinstatement/readmission trials and 3 Board of Law Examiner).
-The trial division also participated in 66 additional matters before the Presiding Disciplinary Judge (at issue conferences, status conferences, and pretrial conferences).
+The formal complaints filed, and those pending from 2008, in the attorney discipline area resulted in 18 trials (16 attorney discipline, 1 attorney reinstatement/readmission trial and 1 Board of Law Examiner trial).
+The trial division also participated in 113 additional matters before the Presiding Disciplinary Judge (at issue conferences, status conferences, and pretrial conferences).
 Disposition of the matters is detailed in Table 15.
 In many cases, voluntary settlement officers are utilized in an effort to resolve pending matters.
-The voluntary settlement officers are generally senior judges, retired judges, or lawyers with significant experience in the area of attorney ethics.7
+The voluntary settlement officers are generally senior judges, retired judges, or lawyers with significant experience in the area of attorney ethics.